newchuyalong/libgdx-learning/Using-libgdx-with-Kotlin.md

 [Kotlin](https://kotlinlang.org) is a modern statically typed JVM language from [JetBrains](https://www.jetbrains.com), the creators of [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Kotlin supports Eclipse too).
-If you're a C# user or appreciate its features, you will feel more at home as Kotlin has many features C# has as well as features C# can never have(null safety).
+If you’re a C# user or appreciate its features, you will feel more at home as Kotlin has many features C# has, as well as features C# can never have (null safety).

-Notable Features:
+Notable features:

-* Null safe types(more compile time errors instead of always runtime ones)
+* Null-safe types (more compile-time errors instead of always runtime ones)
-* Higher order functions
+* Higher-order functions
-* Lambdas that work well (closures, Java doesn't really have)
+* Lambdas that work well (closures, which Java doesn’t really have)
-* Cleaner syntax than Java (semi-colons are optional, 'new' keyword isn't there, because it's unnecessary)
+* Cleaner syntax than Java (semi-colons are optional; `new` keyword isn't there, because it’s unnecessary)
-* Extension functions(like C# has), so you can extend with static methods and create e.g. myString.myCustomFunction()
+* Extension functions (like C# has), so you can extend with static methods and create e.g. `"a string".myCustomFunction()`
-* String interpolation: println("size is ${list.size} out of $maxElements")
+* String interpolation: `println("size is ${list.size} out of $maxElements")`
 * Operator overloading
 * Target Java 6 transparently, without the same loss of features like you get in Java.
 This makes it especially attractive for Android.
 * 100% interoperable with your Java libraries, and even other Java source files in your project.
 Seamlessly.
 Has a button to convert existing Java code to Kotlin too.
 * Properties
-* Ranges and range operator: if (x in 0..10) println("in range!")
+* Ranges and range operator: `if (x in 0..10) println("in range!")`
-* ...many more
+* … many more

 It also does not force much of anything upon you like some other languages.
 That is, you can create Kotlin code that is much like the same Java code (without lambdas, no higher order functions, same class/OOP design, etc).
-It's a more pragmatic language, rather than academic/forceful.
+It’s a more pragmatic language, rather than academic/forceful.

 **See [Kotlin Language Reference Docs](https://kotlinlang.org/docs/reference/) for learning/deciding on the language**